A Survey on Recent Advances in Conversational Data Generation: Information Seeking Conversational Data Generation

 \subsubsection{Sequence-Grounded}

 In this approach, the conversation seed comprises a topic, its corresponding background information, and a sequence of dialogue acts~\cite{liu2021durecdial, Wang23topdial}, sometimes referred to as intents~\cite{qu2018msdial, askari2024self}.
-The conversation seed closely resembles that used in ODD systems but additionally includes the sequence of acts.
+The conversation seed closely resembles that used in ODD but additionally includes the sequence of acts.
 For this setup, two types of input resources are necessary: a collection of topics with their background knowledge and a list of dialogue acts.
-Furthermore, given that a sequence of dialogue acts is selected from a pool, verifying the validity of this sequence is crucial.
+Furthermore, given that a sequence of dialogue acts is selected from a pool, verifying the validity of this sequence is crucial. \shorten{TopDial~\cite{Wang23topdial} generates synthetic recommendation dialogues using a role-playing framework where two LLMs act as the system and the user.
+Each role is initialized with a conversation seed: the system seed includes background information, an initial utterance, dialogue acts, and a target from DuRecDial 2.0~\cite{liu2021durecdial}, while the user seed consists of profile attributes and personality features.
+User personalities are simulated using randomly assigned positive or negative descriptions of the Big-5 traits, openness, conscientiousness, extraversion, agreeableness, and neuroticism~\cite{goldberg1993structure}.
+Although only the final target is predefined, the system typically begins by asking preference-related questions and gradually introduces topic-specific attributes as the dialogue unfolds.} \shorten{SOLID~\cite{askari2024self} generates intent-aware information-seeking dialogues by sequentially prompting an LLM to produce entity types and entities, background documents, and an initial utterance, which together form the conversation seed.
+The dialogue flow follows intent sequences from MSdialog~\cite{qu2018msdial}, preserving the original intent distribution.} \shorten{MusicSyn~\cite{leszczynski2022conversational} and TtWMusic~\cite{leszczynski2023talk} generate music recommendation dialogues using fixed dialogue act sequences and the CPCD dataset~\cite{Beyond23Chaganty}.
+They construct dialogue flows by embedding artist playlists and sampling sequences based on cosine similarity to maintain topical consistency.} \note{ConvTrans~\cite{Mao22ConvTrans} reorganizes raw web search sessions into a heterogeneous session graph, where nodes represent queries and edges represent relationships between queries.
+The graph includes three types of edges (response-induced, topic-shared, and topic-changed) capturing three common types of query relations in conversational search.
+ConvSDG~\cite{Mo24ConvSDG}, on the other hand, generates conversations by taking a topic, its corresponding description, and a partial conversation as input.}